 A lot of ab exercises put more emphasis on the middle and upper abs, meaning that the lower abs don’t always get worked.
 Exercises which involve lifting the legs and/or bringing them towards the body are better for working the lower abs.
 This post has 4 lower ab exercises for beginners to help you start to build strength in this area.

-Lower ab exercises for beginners printable PDF
+Lower ab exercises for beginners routine

 Please read these safety guidelines before you start, as well as the instructions below.